danielbentes/uim-protocol/README.md

 #### **2. Decentralized Approach: AI Agents Crawling Web Services**

 **Overview:**
 In the decentralized approach, AI agents themselves are responsible for discovering and collecting intent information directly from web services.
-This is achieved through crawling mechanisms that utilize DNS TXT records and/or `agents.txt` files hosted by web services.
+This is achieved through crawling mechanisms that utilize DNS TXT records and/or `agents.json` files hosted by web services.
 The intent information is stored locally by AI agents, allowing them to directly interact with web services without a centralized intermediary.

 **Key Architectural Components:**

-- **DNS TXT Records and `agents.txt` Files**: These files are hosted by web services to provide intent metadata, execution details, policies, rate limits, and authentication methods.
+- **DNS TXT Records and `agents.json` Files**: These files are hosted by web services to provide intent metadata, execution details, policies, rate limits, and authentication methods.
 They act as a self-descriptive interface for AI agents.
 - **Crawling Mechanism**: AI agents periodically or on-demand crawl these resources to collect and update intent information from various web services.
 - **Local Intent Repository**: Each AI agent maintains its own repository of intent information, allowing it to execute actions based on the data collected from web services.
 - **Execution Endpoint**: AI agents directly call execution endpoints on web services to perform actions, authenticated using data collected during crawling (e.g., PATs, OAuth tokens).
-- **Policy Compliance and Security Layer**: Similar to the centralized model, but managed locally by each AI agent using the information gathered from `agents.txt` and DNS records.
+- **Policy Compliance and Security Layer**: Similar to the centralized model, but managed locally by each AI agent using the information gathered from `agents.json` and DNS records.

 ![AI-Agent architecture](images/ai-agent-architecture.png)

 **Architecture Flow:**

-1. **Crawling and Discovery**: AI agents crawl web services to gather available intents using DNS TXT records and `agents.txt` files.
+1. **Crawling and Discovery**: AI agents crawl web services to gather available intents using DNS TXT records and `agents.json` files.
 2. **Intent Data Storage**: The gathered data is stored locally within the AI agent’s repository, creating a personalized database of actions.
 3. **Execution**: When a user request matches a stored intent, the AI agent directly interacts with the corresponding web service to execute the action.
 4. **Compliance and Security**: The AI agent adheres to rate limits, billing requirements, and authentication methods as outlined in the collected intent data.